SWGAURKO/SWGAURKO/README.md

 # 🌟 About Me
 Hi, I’m a FiveM server developer with experience in creating and managing roleplay servers.

-"I’ve been working in India for a long time, specializing in FiveM roleplay server development and management."
+"I’ve been working in this field for many years, specializing in FiveM roleplay server development and management."

 ---